chunkifydev/cli/README.md

 ```

 What `chunkify listen` does under the hood:
--   Create a temporary webhook in your project
+-   Creates a temporary webhook in your project
--   Forward all notifications to your local server
+-   Forwards all notifications to your local server
--   Sign requests with the webhook secret key
+-   Signs requests with the webhook secret key
--   Clean up the webhook when you exit
+-   Cleans up the webhook when you exit

 ## Development